hlavacs/ViennaPhysicsEngine/README.md

 # The Vienna Physics Engine (VPE)
 The Vienna Physics Engine (VPE) is a simple, single file physics engine for educational purposes.
 Rendering can done by any render engine or framework.
-The example project provided in this repo uses the Vienna Vulkan Engine (https://github.com/hlavacs/ViennaVulkanEngine) for rendering.
+The example project provided in this repo uses the Vienna Vulkan Engine (https://github.com/hlavacs/ViennaVulkanEngine) BRANCH 1.1 (!!!) for rendering.
+If you do not want this then exclude the example from building.

 The VPE is developed as basis for game based courses at the Faculty of Computer Science of the University of Vienna, held by Prof. Helmut Hlavacs: